SameLight/ITRI-OpenDLA/Prebuilt/Readme.md

 ### Software Requirements

 *  Vivado&reg; Design Suite 2018.3
 *  PetaLinux Tools 2018.3

 ### Hardware Requirements

 *  ZCU102 Evaluation Board or ZCU104 Evaluation Board

-*  Display Port
+*  An Full-HD monitor (1920x1080) with displayport(DP)

-*  12V Power Supply
+*  A DP cable (if you'd like to use VGA or HDMI converter, be aware of the compatibility)

-*  USB Adapter (ZCU102 Requirement)
+*  USB Adapter and USB Hub

-*  USB 3.0 Hub
+*  USB Mouse and USB Webcam

-*  USB Mouse
+*  A desktop/laptop + USB cable for UART control (optional)

 --------------------------
 ### Build an SD image by yourself

-* Prepare an SD or micro-SD card, more than 16GB is better.
+* Prepare an SD or micro-SD card, >= 16GB is preferred.
 * Divide the SD card with 2 partitions.
-* The 1st partition is the u-boot and boot loader codes (BOOT.BIN & image.ub).
+* The 1st partition is the FPGA design and system bootloader (BOOT.BIN & image.ub).
-* The 2nd partition (ext4) is the media parts including the current directories.
+* The 2nd partition (ext4 format) is the media parts that in the current directory.
-* After boot-up the system, change to the Prebuilt/resnet_tiny-yolov1 folder, use rvm command to execute.
+* After the system being booted, change to the Prebuilt/resnet_tiny-yolov1 folder, use rvm command to execute QT GUI.

        % cd your_path/resnet_tiny-yolov1
        % ./rvm –platform linuxfb